KainNhantumbo/Nava-Notes-App/README.md

 - Shows a non intrusive confirmation notification after doing some actions like deleting a note, restoring a note and wipping the trash.

+## Version 1.0.1 (naftar) Changelog
+- Added a confirmation dialog when trying to wipe the trash.
+- Minor styling bugs fixed.

 ## Version 1.0.0 (naftar) Changelog
 - Refreshing page to change themes is now fixed.
 - Improved appearence app colors in both dark and light themes.